BusCalcTools

 The fastest way to bankrupt an ecommerce brand is to optimise revenue while ignoring contribution margin.
 Top-line growth funded by a 5x ROAS on a 35% gross-margin product is a slow leak โ€” every order makes the loss bigger because variable costs eat the margin before fixed costs are even covered.

-This calculator pulls apart ecommerce P&L into the lines that actually move:
+To read ecommerce P&L through a Revenue/COGS/OpEx margin tool, group your costs into the lines that actually move:

 Per-order variable costs: - COGS (landed cost including supplier, freight, duties, packaging) - Payment processing (Stripe 2.9%+$0.30; PayPal 3.49%+$0.49; Shopify Payments lower) - Fulfilment (pick, pack, ship โ€” typically $4-12 per order via 3PLs like ShipBob) - Shipping (usually subsidised or absorbed) - Customer acquisition cost (ad spend รท new customers)